mahesh-panchal/mahesh-panchal/README.md

 ## Bioinformatician:
 ### At the National Bioinformatics Infrastructure Sweden, SciLifeLab.

-I support research groups by performing bioinformatic analyses and developing workflows on [request](https://nbis.se/support/support.html).
+I support research groups through the NBIS user-fee track by performing bioinformatic analyses and developing workflows.
 My bioinformatic expertise focuses on de novo genome assembly, but I am also able to perform other sequence based analyses, such as variant calling, amplicon analysis, ancient DNA analysis, and more.
 In addition to my support work, I'm currently helping develop a [genome assembly and annotation workflow](https://github.com/NBISweden/Earth-Biogenome-Project-pilot) for the Swedish Pilot Project